 The Birmingham Main Line Canal will see towpaths improved through Dudley Port, Tipton and Coseley.
 Once finished it'll mean the whole route between Wolverhampton and Birmingham will be available for everyone to enjoy throughout the year.

 The final stretch is the Tame Valley Canal between Rushall Junction in south Walsall and Friar Park in Wednesbury.

-If there is an area of towpath that would benefit from improvement that you use regularly or would be encouraged to use if improvements were made, but isn’t included above, please tell us about it.
+If there's a towpath you use regularly - or would do if it were improved - that isn’t included above, please tell us about it.
 There may be funding opportunities to help improve more routes in the future.

 Thank you for baring with us - of course any work to the towpath will mean that sections of it will be closed for a while - we'll do our best to keep disruption to a minimum and have diversion routes in place.